 ACE-083 is the lead product candidate in our neuromuscular therapeutic program.
-It is a locally active agent that may be useful for diseases of focal muscle loss such as muscular dystrophies, with a first indication in facioscapulohumeral muscular dystrophy (FSHD).
+It is a locally active agent that may be useful for diseases of focal muscle loss such as Charcot-Marie-Tooth disease (CMT)—an indication for which the U.S. FDA has granted ACE-083 Fast Track and Orphan Drug designations.
 ACE-083 is designed to increase strength and function in specific target muscles for improved patient function and quality of life.

-ACE-083 works by binding to and inhibiting select proteins in the TGF-beta protein superfamily that negatively regulate (reduce) muscle growth, such as activins and myostatin (GDF8).
-This is believed to increase muscle mass and strength in the muscle where the drug is administered.
+ACE-083 is designed to bind to and inhibit select proteins in the TGF-beta protein superfamily that negatively regulate (reduce) muscle growth, such as activins and myostatin (GDF8).
+This “Myostatin +” approach, is believed to increase muscle mass and strength in the muscle where the drug is administered.
 Untreated muscles or other organs are not affected, reducing the potential for systemic side effects.
-Our approach is unique from that of competitors who have attempted to engage the superfamily’s targets selectively, only to receive marginal results.
-In contrast, we have achieved meaningful clinical results by engaging multiple TGF-beta targets.

-We are also planning a study of ACE-083 as a potential treatment for Charcot-Marie-Tooth (CMT) disease, the most common inherited neurological disorder, and will be initiating a Phase 2 clinical study in 2017.
-CMT, for which there is currently no FDA-approved treatment, affects approximately 1 in 2,500—or over 100,000—people in the U.S.
+We are conducting a trial of ACE-083 as a potential treatment for CMT, the most common inherited neurological disorder.
+CMT, for which there is currently no FDA-approved treatment, affects approximately 1 in 2,500—or more than 100,000—people in the U.S.

-CMT comprises a group of disorders that impact certain peripheral nerves, resulting in muscle atrophy and weakness.
-Symptoms usually begin in adolescence or early adulthood with initial signs of weakness in the lower leg muscles, affecting the patient’s ability to walk and causing frequent falls.
-As the disease progresses, muscle atrophy may also occur in the feet and hands.
-CMT is managed with physical and occupational therapy, orthopedic equipment such as leg braces, and foot surgery.
+CMT is a group of disorders that impact certain peripheral nerves, resulting in muscle atrophy and weakness.
+Symptoms can begin in adolescence or early adulthood with initial signs of weakness in the lower leg muscles, affecting the patient’s ability to walk and causing frequent falls.
+As the disease progresses, muscle atrophy may occur in the feet and hands.
+CMT is currently managed with physical and occupational therapy, leg braces, and foot surgery.